 You can import an animation contained in a single file, such as an animated GIF.
-You can also import a sequence of still-image files, such as a TIFF sequence, and automatically combine them into a single video clip; each still image becomes one frame of video.
-Importing a sequence is useful for animations exported as an image sequence by applications like After Effects.
+You can also import a sequence of numbered still-image files, such as a TIFF sequence, and automatically combine them into a single video clip; each numbered file becomes one frame of video.
+Importing a sequence is useful for animations exported as a series of numbered still images by applications like After Effects.
 The images in the series cannot include layers.
 For information on layers and flattening, see the application's documentation.

 - 1. Set the framerate for the still-image sequence.
 Select Edit > Preferences > Media (Windows), or Premiere Pro > Preferences > Media.
 Then, select a framerate from the Indeterminate Media Timebase menu.
-Click OK.

-- 2. Make sure that each still-image filename contains an equal number of digits at the end and has the correct file extension-for example, file000.bmp, file001.bmp, and so forth.

-- 3. Choose File > Import.

-- 4. Locate and select the first numbered file in the sequence, select Image Sequence, and click Open (Windows) or Import (Mac OS).
-When Image Sequence is selected, Premiere Pro interprets each of the numbered files as a single frame in a video clip.
+Click OK. - 2.
+Make sure that each still-image filename contains an equal number of digits at the end and has the correct file extension-for example, file000.bmp, file001.bmp, and so forth. - 3.
+Choose File > Import. - 4.
+Locate and select the first numbered file in the sequence, select Numbered Stills, and click Open.
+When Numbered Stills is selected, Premiere Pro interprets each of the numbered files as a single frame in a video clip.

-- Change speed and duration for one or more clips

-- Create and edit Photoshop files

-- Scale assets

-- Working with Photoshop and Premiere Pro

-- Media preferences